How to Use Apple Music Songs on iMovie on iPhone

 Step 2.
 Launch iMovie on your iPhone > Open your project > Click "Add Media" button > Tab "Audio" menu.

 Step 4.
-You can preview the song and then tap "Use" button to add it to your project and start to cut it from the iMovie.
+Preview the song and then tap the "Use" button to add it to your project and start to cut it from the iMovie.
 If the length of the music is shorter then your video's, the music will loop by default.

-Besides that, you can also add the audio from a video clip, add sound effects or record your own sound through a microphone for your iMovie.
-If you have any questions about cutting Apple Music on iMovie, please feel free to let's know on the comments below, I will answer it personally.
-Hope you enjoy editing.
+Besides that, you can also do the following things.
+You can add the audio from a video clip.
+You can add sound effects.
+Or you can record your own sound through a microphone for your iMovie.
+If you have any questions about cutting Apple Music on iMovie, please leave them on the comments below.
+I will answer it as soon as possible.
+I hope you enjoy editing.